TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 Ethereum uses Elliptic Curve Digital Signing Algorithm (ECDSA).
 More specifically, the elliptic curve being used for transaction signing is secp256k1

-1) If you don't have a Aws Kms Wallet, you can refer to [documentation](https://docs.tradetrust.io/docs/advanced/aws-kms/overview) to create a ECC_SECG_P256K1 Key.
+1. If you don't have a Aws Kms Wallet, you can refer to [documentation](https://docs.tradetrust.io/docs/advanced/aws-kms/overview) to create a ECC_SECG_P256K1 Key.

-2) Connect the Aws Kms Key to an Aws Iam User and enable the signing access control.
+2. Connect the Aws Kms Key to an Aws Iam User and enable the signing access control.

-3) The IAM credential and KMS Key ID can now be entered into the `"wallet"` field in the [config file](#aws-kms-wallet).
+3. The IAM credential and KMS Key ID can now be entered into the `"wallet"` field in the [config file](#aws-kms-wallet).

 ---

 ## Forms field

-The `"forms"` field is an array of form object which expect `name`, `type`, `defaults` and `schema`. `attachments` can also be added.
+The `"forms"` field is an array of form object which expect `name`, `type`, `defaults` and `schema` as required fields. `uiSchema`, `extension`, `attachments` and `fileName` are optional fields which can also be added.

 ```json
 {